 We first heard about Ripp in early May 2012, when a small shelter in eastern South Carolina contacted us about a sweet, handsome, middle-aged German shepherd who has been seized by the courts as a cruelty case and turned over into their care.
 Well THAT got our attention!
 Seeking more information, we learned that the cruelty took the form of extreme neglect, which caused Ripp to live for years with severe, chronically infected ears.
 How many of you reading this blog have ever had an ear infection?
 Do you remember how painful that can be?
 Imagine living with it year after year… that was Ripp’s life, and it eventually led to deafness.
 But of course, deafness was the least of his problems, because the pain didn’t go away just because his hearing did.
 Through those dark times, he somehow held onto an extremely sweet and gentle disposition.
 Once he came into their care, the shelter got Ripp’s ears some immediate attention, but then reached out to us because they felt that his ongoing rehab needs would be beyond both their means and the means of many of their local adopters.
 They recognized how special this guy was, and wanted the very best for him.

+When Ripp was dizzy and feeling the worst, his crate became his safe place.
 He’d stay there, even with the doors open.

-comfortable until we could get him to the vet.
+We gave him pain meds to keep him comfortable until we could get him to the vet. |

 It took a few weeks for GSRA to work out the on-site assessment and transport logistics of bringing him into the rescue, but he finally arrived at my house on the Friday of Memorial Day weekend.
 I had fostered deaf dogs before so was not concerned about this, but acclimating a new dog is always a bit of an adventure.
 Has he ever been inside a house before?
 Does he understand that the bathroom is outside (big dogs don’t have small accidents, after all!)?
 Will he get along with my two male dogs?
 Will he tolerate being crated?
 Well, I needn’t have worried about any of that.
 Aside from being a bit disoriented in a new place and tired from the travel, he settled in very easily, and I looked forward to getting to know him.